 🐾 By Breed

-10 min read
+11 min read

-Every breed has features that make them unique, and the best custom pet portrait captures exactly those features.
-This guide covers portrait recommendations by breed: which art styles suit golden retrievers vs French bulldogs vs cats, how to photograph dark-coated breeds, tips for multi-pet and pet-plus-owner portraits, and how AI apps like PawFav handle breed-specific details like ear shape, coat patterns, and facial expressions.
+Every breed has visual features that make them unique, and the best custom pet portrait captures exactly those features.
+This 2026 guide covers portrait recommendations by breed: which artistic styles suit golden retrievers vs French bulldogs vs cats, how to photograph dark-coated breeds, tips for multi-pet and pet-plus-owner portraits, and how AI apps like PawFav handle breed-specific details like ear shape, coat patterns, and facial expressions.
 Whether you have a dog, cat, horse, bird, or hamster, there's a portrait style that celebrates what makes your pet uniquely yours.

 A golden retriever's warmth.
 A French bulldog's personality.
 A cat's quiet superiority.
 Every breed carries a visual signature that a great portrait should honor, not erase.